Resources

 Conclusion

 Columbus has demonstrated significant growth in commerce and population, and with the arrival of Intel, central Ohio cities will need to collaborate to grow together and connect their development.
 Cohesive growth will be essential for competing for federal funding and building successful long-term systems.
-BMD has expertise in business growth, construction law, contract negotiation, compliance with federal grant laws, and employment law issues.
+BMD has significant experience in business growth, construction law, contract negotiation, compliance with federal grant laws, and employment law issues.
 If you would like to discuss these topics further, please contact Kelly Jena at Kejena@bmdllc.com.